COGNIMANEU/pilot03-user-interface-hmi/README.md

 # pilot03-user-interface-hmi
 Human Machine Interface for Pilot 03 (CROOM) - outputs live data of the process, integrated with warning signals and alerts highlighting the issue.
-Certainly!
-Here's a comprehensive `README.md` file for your project.

 The system uses Node.js with Express for the backend, MongoDB for the database, and React with Ant Design for the frontend.